GuilleGarciaG/Metabolic_scaling_ectothermic_vertebrates/README.md

 The R packages used for each R script are enlisted in the corresponding R session files.

 ## Licence
-This repository was provided by the authors under the (*replace with type of license) License.
+This repository was provided by the authors under the MIT License.

 ## Further information
 In case of further questions, please contact: Guillermo García-Gómez, email: guillegar.gz@gmail.com